newcontext-oss/kitchen-terraform/examples/aws_provider/detailed.md

 ### Platforms

-The platforms configuration is currently irrelevant but must not be empty.
+The platforms provide arbitrary grouping for the test suite matrix.

 ### Suites

-The suite name corresponds to the [integration test directory pathname] as usual.
+The suite name corresponds to the [directory of the Inspec profile].

 ### Missing Configuration

-A couple of required configuration options are missing from the Test Kitchen configuration; these must be provided in a local Test Kitchen configuration.
+Public and private key configuration attributes must be provided in a local Test Kitchen configuration.
+This demonstrates how [embedded Ruby] can be used in Test Kitchen configuration.

 *.kitchen.local.yml*